SDGforskning/sdg-strings/SDG12_query_action_WoS.md

               OR "bioenergy" OR "biofuel$" OR "bioenergy" OR "biodiesel" )
         )
-        OR "geothermal heat pump$" OR "ground source heat pump$" OR "solar cell$" OR "solar-cell$" OR "solar panel$" OR "solar-panel$" OR "solar power*" OR "solar array" OR "solar PV" OR "solar photovoltaic$"
-        OR "solar energy collector$" OR "solar farm$" OR "solar plant$" OR "solar park$" OR "solar district heating" OR "solar district cooling" OR "solar air heating system$" OR "solar space heating system$"
-        OR "solar thermal"
-        OR "wind farm$" OR "wind turbine$" OR "wind park$" OR "wind factory" OR "wind factories" OR "tidal turbine$" OR "stream turbine$" OR "current turbine$" OR "tidal power" OR "tidal energy" OR "marine energy" OR "wave energy"
       )
 )
 AND
 TS=("least developed countr*" OR "least developed nation$"